TheMatjaz/matjaz.it/content/post/2015-04-15-my-gpg-or-how-to-look-like-a-real-nerd.md

 aliases      = []
 categories   = ["Privacy and Security"] date         = "2015-04-15T06:23:41+00:00"
-description  = "The first post of this blog" draft        = false hidefromhome = false slug         = "my-gpg-or-how-to-look-like-a-real-nerd" tags         = ["E-mail", "Security", "GnuPG", "PGP"] title        = "My GPG or 'How to look like a real nerd'"
+description  = "Link to my PGP public key" draft        = false slug         = "my-gpg-or-how-to-look-like-a-real-nerd" tags         = ["E-mail", "Security", "GnuPG", "PGP"] title        = "My GPG or 'How to look like a real nerd'"